NetApp/harvest/README.md

 ## Docker

-WIP.
+Work in progress.
 Coming soon

 ## Building from source

 To build Harvest from source code, first make sure you have a working Go environment with [version 1.15 or greater installed](https://golang.org/doc/install).
 You'll also need an Internet connection to install go dependencies.
-If you need to build from an air-gapped machine, use `go mod vendor` from an Internet connected machine first and then copy the `vendor` directory to the air-gapped machine.
+If you need to build from an air-gapped machine, use `go mod vendor` from an Internet connected machine first, and then copy the `vendor` directory to the air-gapped machine.

 Clone the repo and build everything.